Markemp/Cryengine-Importer/README.md

 ## Installation

-* Download the Cryengine Importer package from [Heffay Presents](https://www.heffaypresents.com/GitHub) or from the [Release tab](https://github.com/Markemp/Cryengine-Importer/releases/latest) on GitHub.
+* Download the Cryengine Importer zip file (`io_cryengine_importer.zip`) from [Heffay Presents](https://www.heffaypresents.com/GitHub) or from the [Release tab](https://github.com/Markemp/Cryengine-Importer/releases/latest) on GitHub.
-* In Blender, go to Edit -> Preferences, then click on the "Install" button on the bottom.
+* In Blender, go to `Edit` -> `Preferences`, then click on the `Install` button on the bottom.
-* Locate the io_cryengine_importer.zip file you downloaded and select the "Install Add-on" button.
+* Locate the file you downloaded and select the `Install Add-on` button.
-* Back on the Add-ons tab, click on the Community tab, find "Import-Export: Cryengine Importer" entry and enable it.
+* Back on the Add-ons tab, click on the Community tab, find `Import-Export: Cryengine Importer` entry and enable it.

 ## Usage